 Admission free; charges apply to private guided walks and special events (see the website)

 Nearest station: Turkey Street (London Overground)

-The title of this article is taken from the Royal Horticultural Society’s page on Myddelton House: “Holy ground for plantsmen with a sense of history, EA Bowles’s garden was abandoned for 30 years: Lee Valley Regional Park Authority has restored it admirably.”
+The title of this page is taken from a Royal Horticultural Society article on Myddelton House: “Holy ground for plantsmen with a sense of history, EA Bowles’s garden was abandoned for 30 years: Lee Valley Regional Park Authority has restored it admirably.”